usherlabs/ic-adc/README.md

 ```

 To reiterate, a working example of a Calling Canister with the relevant schema can be found in [this example](./example_caller).

+## Caveats

+### `identity.pem`

+If deployed locally, then the IC-ADC Orchestrator will use the local `identity.pem` - see `orchestrator/.env.example`

+However, the IC-ADC deployed by Usher Labs requires whitelisting by Usher Labs, authenticated by Usher Labs' `identity.pem`